DIKU-EDU/kudos/docs/synchronization.rst

 KUDOS is designed to support multiple :doc:`threads of execution <threads>`.
 To avoid threads getting in the way of one another, KUDOS provides a number of synchronization primitives.
-These can be used to demarcate a critical region and ensure exclusive access to a kernel resource.
+These can be used to demarcate a critical region, and ensure exclusive access to a kernel resource.

 Interrupts